 Donor Retention Matters

 Think of all the first-time donors you gained last year, especially those won through your end-of-year campaign.
-According to current donor attrition trends, three out of four of those new donors will not give again.
+According to current donor attrition trends, 81 percent of new donors will not give again.
 All those supporters you worked so hard to attract and convert can easily disappear.
 And that leaves you back at square one, starting the whole process over.

 But it doesn’t have to be that way.

-By taking action now, you can retain more of your donors, both new and old.
-All it takes is a few simple follow up steps to keep supporters from drifting away, and bolster your fundraising efforts throughout the coming year.
+By taking action now, you can retain more of your donors, both new and old and increase their long-term financial return.
+All it takes are a few simple follow up steps to keep supporters from drifting away, and you can bolster your fundraising efforts throughout the coming year.

-As with any fundraising campaign, donors to your end-of-year campaign should receive a heartfelt “thank you,” followed by campaign results and impact.
+As with any fundraising campaign, donors to your Giving Tuesday and year-end campaigns should receive a heartfelt “thank you,” followed by campaign results and impact.
 But January isn’t a time to just follow up with December donors—it’s the time to thank ANYONE who donated in the past year.

 Send Them Great Content

-According to a recent survey, what donors most want in their follow-up communications is impact stories.
+Impact stories are a great way to provide follow up that incentivizes continued action.
 This should be a normal part of your communication with donors.
 It shows them how their gift has gone on to make real change for your cause.

 January is also when most organizations release their annual reports to supporters.
 This is a great opportunity to engage donors and make them want to do more.
 Be sure to include graphics, compelling stories, and your plans for next year.